pratik-choudhari/Formula1-Data-Pipleline/README.md

    <img src="images/formula1-pipeline-architecture.png"/>
 </p>

-### Data flow:
+## Data Flow

 1. Ingestion
-   - For every F1 race, a new folder is generated in the raw data layer, containing 8 files specific to that race on a given date.
+   - For each F1 race, a new folder is created in the raw data layer, containing race-specific files and folders.
-   - Azure Data Factory periodically monitors for the arrival of new data and, once detected, triggers a notebook pipeline.
-The raw data is then moved to the processed layer in the Delta Lake.
+   - An ADF trigger schedules and executes a notebook pipeline, moving the raw data to the processed layer in Delta Lake.

 2. Transformation
-   - Once the raw data is processed, a transformation pipeline is activated.
+   - After the raw data is processed, a transformation pipeline is initiated.
    - The transformation notebooks join, filter, and store the processed data in the presentation layer of the Delta Lake.

 3. Analysis
-   - Data can be queried using SparkSQL or the DataFrame API for flexible data exploration.
+   - Data can be queried using SparkSQL or the DataFrame API, enabling flexible data exploration.
-   - Visualization tools such as Power BI can connect to the Delta Lake to create dashboards and reports.
+   - Visualization tools like Power BI can connect to the Delta Lake to generate dashboards and reports.
 <br>

 ## Storage and Files